JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 [Slime Path](https://siivergoid.itch.io/slime-path) is a game about slimes which probably would have made it if it had snake graphics.
 You control multiple slimes that act like infinite snakes, with some added mechanics like lock & keys, and you need to get all slimes to their exits.

 [Snackzzle](https://egordorichev.itch.io/snackzzle) technically fits but has some issues with arbitrary lock-key combinations, no undo, and uninteresting puzzles, so I didn’t include it.

+[Getting Long](https://zeantwan.itch.io/getting-long) is a snake game disguised as a cute dog game.
+You need to eat all the crumpets without getting hit by a snail or spikes.
+Quite short and only a couple of real puzzles.

 Some puzzles by Rosden Shadow where you leave a trail like a snake, but the rest of the mechanics are different from snake games:
 [Statues](https://rosden.itch.io/statues)